AmpFlow A40-300 high-performance brushed DC electric motor

-AmpFlow high-performance motors are designed to give the highest level of performance possible in a brushed DC motor.
-This is achieved by advanced multi-pole design and the use of neodymium rare-earth magnet materials.
+AmpFlow high-performance electric motors deliver the highest level of performance available in a brushed DC motor.
+This is achieved through advanced multi-pole design and neodymium rare-earth magnet materials.

-The horsepower and torque of our high-performance motors are higher than other reversible, permanent magnet motors in this size range.
-Some gearmotors can't even achieve these high torque levels - even after multiplying the torque with a gearbox.
+The horsepower and torque of our 3-inch high performance motors are higher than other reversible, permanent magnet motors in this size range.
+Some gearmotors cannot even achieve these high torque levels, even after multiplying the torque with a gearbox.

 Usually, the higher the voltage and RPM of a motor, the higher its efficiency will be.
 Some motors have high efficiency, but only at very high speeds.
 Gearing such high RPM down to a usable speed takes several stages of gear reduction.
 This is expensive, and the efficiency advantage usually disappears.
 The trick is making a moderate-speed motor that is also highly efficient.
 The relatively low RPM of our motors makes any required speed reduction much easier.
 AmpFlow motors are available with several speed reducer choices.